wladimirguerra/react-js-async-hooks/README.md

 ### ESLint Configuration

-`exhaustive-deps` can be configure to validate dependencies of `useAsyncEffect` hook.
+`exhaustive-deps` can be configure to validate dependencies of `useAsyncEffect` and `useAsyncCallback` hooks.

 > *The dependency validation is highly recommended!*